What your bus pass looks like

 If any proofs, photos or details are unacceptable or missing from your application, we will return it to you.
 You will have to correct any errors and resubmit the form.

-There may be a delay if we request additional information, such as from a doctor.
+There may be a delay if we request additional information.
 It is your responsibility to provide any further information that may be required to complete your application.

 When you can use your bus pass